nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1c.
 User adds multiple students in one go.

     * 1c1.
 Tracey will list out a list of new students added with their info.

+* 1d.
+User uses wrong pre-defined constants for fields such as faculty or covid status.

+    * 1d1.
+Tracey will provide a list of pre-defined constants for the user.

+    * 1d2.
+User use the correct pre-defined constants for the respective tags.

         Use case ends